List of Playboy Playmates of 1978

 The following is a list of Playboy Playmates of 1978.
 Playboy magazine names their Playmate of the Month each month throughout the year.

 January

-Debra Jensen (born March 12, 1958, in Orange County, California) is an American model.
+Debra Jensen (born Debra Svensk March 12, 1958, in Orange County, California) is an American model.
 She was Playboy magazine's Playmate of the Month for its January 1978 issue.
 Her centerfold was photographed by Phillip Dixon.

-After her Playmate appearance, Debra married KISS drummer Peter Criss; the two eventually divorced.
+After her Playmate appearance, Debra married Kiss drummer Peter Criss; the two eventually divorced.

 February

 Janis Schmitt (born March 14, 1947, in St. Louis, Missouri) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its February 1978 issue.
 Her centerfold was photographed by Ken Marcus.
 Schmitt worked as a bunny at the Playboy Club in St Louis.

 March

 Christina Smith (born October 4, 1957, in Miami, Florida) is an American model.
 She was Playboy magazine's Playmate of the Month for March 1978.
 She also appeared in The Girls of Summer Special Editions at least twice, was profiled in Playboy's "Pop Questions" section in Playboy's April 2008 edition, and was most recently profiled in Playboy's Wet 'n' Wild Special Edition in January 2015.
 Christina Smith was the first Playmate Arny Freytag ever photographed for Playboy.